HKGZTP/HKGZTP.github.io/_pages/about.md

 ---

 The workshop is hosted by Computer science department, City University of Hong Kong (CityU) and Hong Kong, Guangzhou, Taipei Information Theory Chapters.
-The workshop was formerly known as IEEE Taiwan / Hong Kong Joint Workshop on Information theory and Communications
+The workshop was formerly known as IEEE Taiwan / Hong Kong Joint Workshop on Information theory and Communications.

-The goal is to bring together the leading researchers in Hong Kong, Guangzhou and Taipei to explore deep unsolved problems in information theory,  communication theory, artificial intelligence and related fields
+The goal is to bring together the leading researchers in Hong Kong, Guangzhou and Taipei to explore deep unsolved problems in information theory,  communication theory, artificial intelligence and related fields.

-This year, our workshop will feature talks by 15 distinguished researchers
+This year, our workshop will feature talks by 15 distinguished researchers.